wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 - `Span Status`: Indicates if there's a known error in the application code.
 - `Span Kind`: Categorizes spans into Client, Server, Internal, Producer, or Consumer, guiding how the trace is assembled.

-More information about OpenTelemetry concepts and be found in the [documentation](https://opentelemetry.io/docs/).
+More information about OpenTelemetry concepts can be found in the [documentation](https://opentelemetry.io/docs/).

 ### Our OpenTelemetry usage